ghislainfourny/tyson-tutorial/README.md

 ## More atomic types

 What is new with TYSON is type support beyond the basic types of JSON.
-Anybody can create types, give them a name, and go ahead and use them.
+Anybody can create types, give them a name, and go ahead and use them (how these types are created, documented and agreed on is out of scope of TYSON, though).

-In a straightforward way, atomic types from XML Schema can be taken over with no effort:
+For example, in a straightforward way, atomic types from XML Schema can be taken over with no effort:

 For example, you can have dates: